Nathaniel McLean: Chancellorsville

-The Western Theatre
+Western Theater

-McLean was relocated back to his home of Cincinnati.
-As provost marshal, he dealt with prisoners-of-war and "citizen-prisoners" who applied to take oaths of allegiance to the United States.
-McLean did not hold another field command for a year, although he was transferred to command of the first division of the District of Kentucky under Maj.
-Gen. Stephen Gano Burbridge, consisting of four brigades.
+McLean did not hold another field command for a year, although he was transferred to command of the first division of the District of Kentucky under Major General Stephen Gano Burbridge, consisting of four brigades.

-McLean commanded a brigade in the XXIII Corps during the Atlanta Campaign and again came into conflict with Howard for alleged failures at the Battle of Pickett's Mill.
+McLean commanded a brigade in the XXIII Corps during the Atlanta campaign and again came into conflict with Howard for alleged failures at the Battle of Pickett's Mill.
 This time, while assaulting Confederate positions on May 27, 1864, McLean's brigade was to be used as a distraction.
 But, they separated from the brigade on his left, whom they were supposed to stay linked with, and were not able to provide a distraction.
 Ultimately, Howard's corps took many casualties.
 He would later write, "General McLean…disregarded the request and moved off at once…leaving [General Thomas Wood's and General Richard Johnson's] divisions isolated.
 He (McLean) alleged in excuse that his men were entirely without rations.".

 McLean was again relegated to a staff position and later transferred to North Carolina, where he served again in the XXIII Corps during Sherman's Carolina Campaign.
 The corps took Fort Fisher, and intended to meet the rest of Sherman's army in central North Carolina, but they got as far as Goldsboro before the Battle of Bentonville in March.
 Seeing the end of the war coming, McLean resigned his commission April 20, 1865, six days before the surrender of General Joseph Johnston at Bennett Place in Durham, North Carolina.
-During the whole war General McLean was off duty for the space of thirty days, having had leave of absence once for twenty, and again for ten days.
+Throughout the war, McLean was off duty for the space of thirty days, having had leave of absence once for twenty, and one more again for ten days.